 There is a really useful bonus that you now get when you sign up for RV Trip Wizard!
 It dramatically adds to the value the tool already gives me and has me so excited when it comes to making RV trip planning easier.
 When you sign up, you now get the full RV LIFE app for FREE.
 That is a $49.99 BONUS.
 The best part, to me, is that it includes an RV specific GPS built into the app.
 I didn’t have the app previously and was using a hand held GPS that hasn’t been serving me very well.
 I really think they are knocking it out of the park with this bonus because you get RV Trip Wizard plus RV Life app for $39.95/year – that’s less than one cent per day for so many necessary tools to keep you safe and give you peace of mind!

-So now you get RV Life FREE with RV Trip Wizard so let’s look at how this RV trip planning tool will help make your traveling easier:
+Now you get RV LIFE FREE with RV Trip Wizard so, let’s look at how the RV LIFE app will help make your traveling easier:

 - RV GPS